ecvffd/APE-wheel/README.md

 ## Features

-- Spin the wheel to win prizes
+- Daily spin the wheel to win prizes
-- Token-based economy (costs 10 GFT per spin)
-- Prize distribution based on user level
 - Prize history and claiming system

 ## Setup